MeneerThijs/TincControl/README.md

 Steps to create the binary:

 ```
-Open the project in visual studio
+1. Open the project in visual studio
-Edit TincControl/Properties/Resources.resx and change __TINC_SERVICE_NAME_HERE__ to the your Tinc service name: tinc.<network_name>
+2. Edit TincControl/Properties/Resources.resx and change __TINC_SERVICE_NAME_HERE__ to the your Tinc service name: tinc.<network_name>
-Build the project
+3. Build the project
-Start the executable with administrative provileges
+4. Start the executable with administrative provileges
 ```

 The TincControl icon will now appear in the Notification Area.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details